rnckp/cnai-project-list/README.md

 # Parse CNAI project list to a structured dataset

-The CNAI provides a list of AI and Machine Learning related projects in the Swiss administration.
+[CNAI](https://cnai.swiss/) provides a [list of AI and Machine Learning related projects](https://cnai.swiss/dienstleistungen/projektdatenbank/) in the Swiss administration.
 The list is provided as a PDF.
 With this repo we try to parse the data and create a structured dataset.

 Steps:
 - Download PDF